Frequently Asked Questions

-There is no general answer to that question - It can take anywhere from a few days to several month, depending on the time of your application and your country preference.
-It also depends on following factors: The deadline for incoming applications which is set by schools - Your educational background, qualifications, and experience - The total amount of teaching positions you apply for
+There is no general answer to that question - In reality, it can take anywhere from a few days to several month, depending on the time of your application and your country preference.
+It also depends on following three factors 1) The deadline for incoming applications 2) Your educational background, qualifications, and professional experience 3) The total amount of teaching positions you apply for

 Question: How long is a typical teaching commitment?

 Most schools will want you to commit a minimum of 6 months or even 12 months with the option of staying longer and to renew your teaching contract with them.
-Employers like to avoid turnover so in many cases, the longer you stay, the better pay and more benefits you will receive.
+The majority of schools like to avoid turnover so in many cases, the longer you stay, the better pay and more benefits you will receive.
 You can expect a salary increase of approximately 10-20 percent after about a year in the same school.
-However, the contract duration varies from school to school
+However, the teaching contract duration varies from school to school

 Not necessarily.
-But despite what you might have heard, it is recommended to have some sort of college degree- Even though it is not a requirement.
+But despite what you might have heard, it is recommended to have some sort of university or college degree - Even though it is not a requirement.
 The majority of schools around the world prefer that you have a college degree.
-In many european countries it is even a requirement in order to receive a work visa.
 However, in many places, teachers without degrees qualify to teach.
 This also counts for non-native speakers.
 We have created a list for you with some locations where you can teach without a degree of any sort.
 Learn more

-Question: Can I teach short term / summer programs?
+Question: Can I teach short term and/or summer programs?

 Question: Will I be able to finance myself abroad?

-How can I apply for TEFL jobs on the Public ESL Job Board?
+Question: How can I apply for TEFL jobs on the free job board?

 It's very simple to apply for teaching positions on our free TEFL job board.
 You can search through teaching positions, job descriptions, and also view employer contact details.
 It's completely free to use the TEFL job board and employers/schools can post or delete their available openings at anytime.
 Other than jobs posted on our Premium TEFL job boards, the teaching positions you find on the free TEFL job board are not getting evaluated or analyzed by our team